pan-net-security/kcount/README.md

                                                              3711
 ```

-Count pods (and show the age info) with a given label across multiple clusters:
+Count pods (and show the age info) with a given label across multiple clusters
+using configuration from supplied kubeconfig files:

 ```
 $ kcount -a -l env=prod ~/.kube/project/*/*